Steal This Blog! SEO 2.0 Goes Creative Commons

 From then one mostly worthless or downright harmful traffic has been coming via Google.
-Predominantly people wanting to steal my images were arriving by the way of Google search.
+Predominantly people wanting to use my images on their sites were arriving by way of Google search.

 I decided to quit Google then and banned it altogether on my blog.
 You probably know that by now.
-Now I am free to do whatever I want on blog again and nobody can forbid me to spread my articles all over the Web.
+Then I was free to do whatever I wanted on my blog again and nobody could forbid me to spread my articles all over the Web.

-I have disappeared by now from Google results and I don’t want to go back.
-Still I want to spread my know-how and share my insights with as big an audience as possible.
-So going Creative Commons is the logical path now.
+I have disappeared from Google results after banning Google search and I didn’t want to go back.
+Still I wanted to spread my know-how and share my insights with as big an audience as possible.
+Thus going Creative Commons was the logical path to me.

-From now on you can legally copy and distribute my articles in their entirety.
+From then on you could legally copy and distribute my articles in their entirety.

 Any person who ever has checked their broken links will notice how many blogs disappear for manifold reasons.
 Even WordPress security professionals get hacked in retaliation by malicious hackers.
-This has happened to a of mine recently.
+This has happened to a blog of mine too.

 copy, share, redistribute my blog articles on your blog, site or publication but without changing them.
 Some scrapers for example remove my links and instead link to themselves.